 Publish your case study to shine

 Once completed, you can publish case studies in a variety of formats.
 The easiest format to choose from is a blog post.
 You can easily incorporate your case study in your blog without adding too much work on top, which is helpful if you are short on time and money.
+Websites, such as Xtensio can help you create your first case study without much fuss.

 Design a webpage